redolution/gekkoboot/README.md

 ### ViperGC

+> [!IMPORTANT]
+> ViperGC is the most limited modchip family.
+> Because of its design, it's incapable of overriding BS1 or communicating with
+> software after the initial boot.\
+> This means that support is considered best-effort,
+> and some upcoming features may never be available for Viper.
+>
+> Please consider upgrading to PicoBoot.

 Flash `gekkoboot_viper.vgc` as a BIOS like you normally would.

-The hardware flasher is recommended, as it will be impossible to reflash the Viper without it once gekkoboot is installed.
+The hardware flasher is recommended, as it is required to recover from bricks, and there is no way to update gekkoboot via software after the initial installation.\
-If you've lost it, consider upgrading to PicoBoot.
+Software flashing is planned.

 ### GameCube Memory Card